Episode Title: Uncharted Territory

 Holding each and every episode under a microscope the way I’ve been doing for 112 episodes now, I would say that this episode isn’t quite as good as our prior one, Distant Locations, but that’s because that one was really especially memorable and had many scenes that are just etched into my mind forever.
 Maybe this one was a smidge more regular than that ep, but it was obviously still great and still had amazing acting and story plotting from all involved.
 Why split hairs when you’re getting something this unbelievably stellar each and every week?
 Aside from The Desperate Horny Chick who I want to see take a walk off of that big cliff from the start of the opening credits, this episode is nicely moving the saga alone with lots of good drama, most especially for Val but also for Karen and Mack and all that stuff.
 Overall, very solid.

 But wait, there's more!
 I almost forgot to mention that this is our very last episode of 1984, a most important year not just because of George Orwell but also because it was just a great year.
 As usual by this point, I just don't really feel the energy to write too much about what happened this year because, well, my fingers hurt and I want to take a break from writing and watch some TV.
 For movies, some of the most important things to happen this year, in my opinion, would be the release of James Cameron's absolutely brilliant The Terminator, which is probably my second favorite movie of all time (after my #1 favorite movie, which also happens to be from J.C., Titanic).
 Also, David Lynch (one of my other favorite directors) released Dune.
 Maligned upon its original release, I feel this movie is now finally appreciated the way it should be.
 It's a bizarre and crazy work of mad art with plenty of unforgettable visuals and it's one of my faves from Lynch's canon.
 Also, Brian De Palma released Body Double, a movie I seem to bring up constantly on this blog, mostly because I love it and also because tons of people from KL pop up in it.
+Steven Spielberg released Indiana Jones and the Temple of Doom, which has always been my favorite of that series.
 Finally, the top ten shows of the 1983-1984 season were (going from #10 to #1), Cagney & Lacey, Hotel, Kate and Allie, Falcon Crest, Magnum P.I., Simon & Simon, The A-Team, Dynasty, 60 Minutes, and Dallas.